twoojoo/ttask/README.md

 Custom operators (as well as sources and sinks) can be built starting from the **MapRaw** operator.

 You can find an example [here](./examples/custom/main.go)

+### Next steps

+- fill up the readme file with missing stuff (windows, storage, etc..)
+- write a Redis storage for windows operators
+- write a Rocksdb storage for windows operators
+- write a Cassandra storage for windows operators
+- improve persistence/recovery in the task (maybe enhancing storage systems)